antisonder/antisonder/README.md

-hello, mynameis @antisonder
+hello, my name is @antisonder
 -
 pronouns: he/him
 - i'm interested in full stack development using python
-- currently learning python with django and postgreSQL
+- currently learning rust with dioxus/loco, and postgres/surrealdb
-- looking to collaborate on literally anything, always looking for more efficient processes

-reach me at thenotionofsam@pm.me